TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![View Thing ID](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/18-view-thing-id.png)

-Note your Thing ID (00000XXX) then open the main.py file in the VSCode and change the Thing ID variable almost at the top of the file.
+Note your Thing ID (00000XXX) then open the main.py file in the VSCode and change the Thing ID variable at line 17 of the file.

 ``` python
 # Your Telenor Managed IoT Cloud (MIC) Thing configuration.